dr-riz/interviews/rogers/README.md

 - printing a summary

 1. generate readable records
-2. use "verbatim" text comparison of fields:
+2. use "verbatim" text comparison of fields to:
-a. to detect duplicates
+a. detect duplicates and store them in a file for validation
-b. to match across both data with verbatim text comparison of fields
+b. match across both data sets

+### 2nd mvp
 3. advance record matching using employ machine learning methods

 Assumptions: